-Allowed and Forbidden Transition in UV-Visible Spectroscopy
+Allowed and Forbidden Transitions in UV-Visible Spectroscopy

 Transition Probability

 It is not always necessary that the excitation of an electron takes place from a bonding orbital or lone pair to an antibonding or non-bonding orbital when a compound is exposed to UV or Visible light.
+This likelihood can be mathematically evaluated via the molar extinction coefficient:

-εmax = 0.87 x 1020 P.a
+εmax = 0.87 × 1020 × P × a

-a = target area of the absorbing system (Chromophore).
+a = Target area of the absorbing system (Chromophore).

 1. Dipole Moment